By Renju Jose

 Movement restrictions across New South Wales, the country’s most populous state and home to Sydney, will be lifted gradually between Oct.
 11 and Dec.
 1 as vaccination rates push through 70%, 80% and 90%.

-However, people who are not fully inoculated will not be allowed to join in renewed activities, like community sports, dining out and shopping, until the final date.
+However, people who are not fully inoculated will be barred from joining the vaccinated to resume community sports, dining out, shopping and other activities until the final date.

-“It is very important to note that in unlike most cases in the world if you are not vaccinated you will have to wait at least four or five weeks … in order to participate in things that the rest of us can participate in,” state Premier Gladys Berejiklian said in a televised briefing.
+“Unlike most cases in the world, if you are not vaccinated you will have to wait at least four or five weeks … in order to participate in things that the rest of us can participate in,” state Premier Gladys Berejiklian said in a televised briefing.

 Berejiklian did not detail how the block on activity by the unvaccinated would be enforced.